-The School of Architecture, Computing and Engineering (ACE) has strong research expertise in urban sustainability, cyber-security and big data studies.
-We’re also world leaders in ecological and environmental protection studies - from peat marsh carbon capture to bumblebee conservation.
+The School of Architecture, Computing and Engineering (ACE) has strong research expertise in urban sustainability, cyber security and big data studies.
+We're also world leaders in ecological and environmental protection studies.

 It has a strong culture of research collaboration between our architecture, computing, engineering and geo-information centres, as well as with other UEL Schools and international partners.

 Research at the School of Education and Communities is responsive to the diverse educational needs of communities: in our own East London, the rest of the UK, and internationally.
 Our main research interests are: early childhood, language and diversity, teacher education, race and community, learning and teaching, comparative education, professional education and social work.

 Our School of Psychology has a strong tradition of theoretical and applied research, which integrates cross-disciplinary expertise from experimental, developmental, health, clinical and social psychology.